Double Entry System Bookkeeping and Accounting Explained

 The practice of using two account entries for every transaction in this way serves two purposes:

-- Double entries play an error-checking role.
-The sum of all debit entries in the account ledgers must equal the sum of all credit entries.
 A mismatch in these two totals indicatesthat a bookkeeping error has been made.

 - Double entries maintain the balance in the so-called accounting equations: